grillo-delmal/homelab/README.md

 These playbooks are built to provision and maintain my homelab infrastructure :)

-This assumes that the servers have proxmox installed and that they can be managed using ansible.
+This assumes that the server has Fedora installed and that it can be managed using ansible.

-I'm also have an updated version of `community-general` collection for the updated proxmox tasks.

 # Playbooks